-Create a custom gutter profile by using CAD lines, arcs and splines then add the molding to the library for future use.
+Create a custom gutter profile by using CAD lines, arcs and splines, then add the molding to the library for future use.

 Grey water recycling is an excellent way to reduce water usage because it offers a means to use some water - specifically, grey water - more than once.

-A great way to show the as-built condition on a remodel project is to create an 'As-Built Mask' CAD block of the existing structure.
+A great way to show the as-built condition on a remodel project is to create an As-Built Mask CAD block of the existing structure following these easy instructions.

 Create an Isometric cutaway view by using invisible walls to separate the areas and model different floor structures to show the layers.